-173. Again, on June 1, 2025, GGE assumed the reimbursement obligations for the GGE Employees.
-As of the Petition Date, the Debtors only have limited expense reimbursement obligations for the Remaining Employees and the Debtors do not believe that such amounts are material.
-Moreover, as of the Petition Date, the Debtors do not believe there are any outstanding expense reimbursements owed to Remaining Employees.
+Debtors only have limited expense reimbursement obligations for the Remaining Employees and obligations for the Remaining Employees and the Debtors do not believe that such amounts are material.
+Moreover, as of the Petition Date, the Debtors do not believe there are any outstanding expense reimbursements owed to Remaining Employes.
 By this Motion, the Debtors seek authority to pay the Remaining Employees' expense reimbursements and to continue the expense reimbursements in the ordinary course of the Debtors' business for the Remaining Employees.